-125. Sewer blockages
+64. Sewer blockages

-- (1) No person may cause or permit an accumulation of grease, oil, fat, solid matter, or any other substance in any trap, tank, or fitting that may cause its blockage or ineffective operation. - (2) When the owner or occupier of premises has reason to believe that a blockage has occurred in any drainage installation in or on it, he shall take immediate steps to have it cleared. - (3) When the owner or occupier of premises has reason to believe that a blockage has occurred in the sewer system, he shall immediately inform the municipality. - (4) Where a blockage occurs in a drainage installation, any work necessary for its removal must be done by, or under the supervision of, a plumber. - (5) Should any drainage installation on any premises overflow as a result of an obstruction in the sewer, and if the municipality is reasonably satisfied that the obstruction was caused by objects emanating from the drainage installation, the owner of the premises served by the drainage installation shall be liable for the cost of clearing the blockage. - (6) Where a blockage has been removed from a drain or portion of a drain which serves two or more premises, the owners are jointly and severally liable for the cost of clearing the blockage. - (7) Where a blockage in a sanitation system has been removed by the engineer and the removal necessitated the disturbance of an owners paving, lawn or other artificial surface neither the engineer nor the municipality shall be required to restore them to their previous condition and shall not be responsible for any damage to them unless caused by the wrongful act or negligence of the engineer.
+- (1) No person may cause or permit an accumulation of grease, oil, fat, solid matter, or any other substance in any trap, tank, or fitting that may cause its blockage or ineffective operation in it or a Municipal sewer system. - (2) When the owner or occupier of premises has reason to believe that a blockage has occurred in any drainage installation, he shall take immediate steps to have it cleared. - (3) When the owner or occupier of premises has reason to believe that a blockage has occurred in the sewer system, he shall immediately inform the Municipality. - (4) Where a blockage occurs in a drainage installation, any work necessary for its removal must be done by, or under the supervision of, a plumber. - (5) Should any drainage installation on any premises overflow as a result of an obstruction in the sewer, and if the Municipality is reasonably satisfied that the obstruction was caused by objects emanating from the drainage installation, the owner of the premises served by the drainage installation shall be liable for the cost of clearing the blockage.

+- (6) Where a blockage has been removed from a drain, or portion of a drain, which serves two or more premises, the owners will be jointly and severally liable for the cost of clearing the blockage. - (7) Where a blockage in a sanitation system has been removed by the Engineer, and the removal necessitated the disturbance of an owners paving, lawn or other artificial surface, neither the Engineer nor the Municipality shall be required to restore them to their previous condition and shall not be responsible for any damage to them unless caused by a wrongful act or negligence by the Engineer.

-126. Grease traps
+65. Grease traps

-A grease trap of an approved type, size and capacity must be provided in respect of all premises that discharge sewage to on-site sanitation systems or where, in the opinion of the municipality, the discharge of grease, oil and fat is likely to cause an obstruction to the flow in sewers or drains, or to interference with the proper operation of any waste-water treatment plant.
+- (1) Agrease trap of an approved type, size and capacity must be provided in respect of all premises, including but not limited to (households, food outlets, car washes, malls, textile factories, etc.;) that discharge sewage to on-site sanitation systems or where, in the opinion of the Municipality, the discharge of grease, oil and fat is likely to cause an obstruction to the flow in Municipal or other sewers or drains, or to interfere with the proper operation of any waste-water treatment plant. - (2) The stipulations as described under section 66 also apply to all premises that discharge effluent that contains grease, oil, fat and or soap. - (3) Grease, oil, fat and other inorganic materials that are removed from the grease trap must be disposed of to a suitable waste disposal site as approved by the Municipality, and must under no circumstances be discharge back into the sewer or storm water systems in the municipal area.

-127. Industrial grease traps
+66. Industrial grease traps